nil-andreu/dr-ecommerce/README.md

     }
 ]
 ```
 Note that the password does not appear.
+This is the usr_dict.

 For postman, we set the content-type in the Headers of application/json.
 Then we go to the Body part, and select Raw.
 Here, we can see that if we post empty braces {}.
 For the api/user/ will return for this POST the error that email and password are required.